Filtering

 }

-// Action executes if user is from ANY of these countries
+// Action executes if utm_source is google or facebook

 Practical Examples